mwrona/load_balancer/README.md

 }

 ````

+Description:
+* PrivateLoadBalancerAddress optional, by default: "localhost"; this address is send via multicast
+* PublicLoadBalancerAddress - this address is registered in Information Service
+* Port - the port on which the server listens, if port is 443 server listens also on 80 and redirects all queries to https
+* MulticastAddress - address used to distribute load balancer private address
+* LoadBalancerScheme - optional, bydefaulf: "https"; protocol on which load balancer works
+* InformationServiceAddress - address of Information Service
+* InformationServiceUser - login to Information Service
+* InformationServicePass - password to Information Service
+* CertFilePath, KeyFilePath optional when LoadBalancerScheme is "http"; path co certificate files
+* RedirectionConfig - config of redirection policy:
+ * Path - path to servies
+ * Name - name of service type
+ * DisableStatusChecking - optional, by default: false; disabling periadical status checking
+ * Scheme - optional, by default: "http"; service scheme

 Note: MulticastAddress must be the same as in experiment manager and other services to work properly.

-Optional entries:
-* PrivateLoadBalancerAddress - default: "localhost"
-* LoadBalancerScheme - defaulf: "https"
-* CertFilePath, KeyFilePath when LoadBalancerScheme is "http"
-* In RedirectionConfig:
- * DisableStatusChecking - default: false
- * Scheme - default: "http"

 If environment variables INFORMATION_SERVICE_URL, INFORMATION_SERVICE_LOGIN or INFORMATION_SERVICE_PASSWORD are specified they will replace config entries.
 In this case config entries (InformationServiceAddress, InformationServiceUser, InformationServicePass) can be omitted.